 1. Sweet Basil

-Basil is one of the most popular herbs, it’s easy to grow from seed and popular in many modern European dishes.
+Basil is one of the most popular herbs.
+It’s easy to grow from seed and popular in many modern European dishes.
 It’s great to add to a tomato pasta sauce, fresh pesto or even as a substitute for Thai basil in a green curry.

-Care
+Care Instructions

 - Keep the soil moist.
 In a hot area, use mulch around the basil plants (the mulch will help keep the soil moist).